OrangeVulture/ip/README.md

 # ip
 ## The Problem
-A python program takes input as range or single IP addresses and gives output as all the IP addresses which are not in the input
+A python program takes input as range and/or single IP addresses and gives output as all the IP addresses which are not in the input

 I want to make a program in python for which I give the input as IP addresses and/or range of IP addresses.
 The program should output the rest of IP Addresses other than which have been given as input.